harishkumararraybots/RGSM-Todo/README.md

 - Service worker updates: hard refresh twice or clear site data to grab latest SW.
 - If icons don’t appear when installed, ensure the PNG files actually exist and sizes match the manifest.
 - SW only works on localhost/HTTPS.
 Avoid opening `index.html` via file://.
+- For GitHub Pages project sites, your URL is `https://<you>.github.io/<repo>/`.
+This app’s `start_url` and `scope` are set to `"."` so it installs correctly under a subpath.
+- On iOS, there is no automatic install prompt.
+Use Safari → Share → Add to Home Screen.

 ## License
 MIT